 In the early 90’s I was a yoga teacher, a house sitter, and a tour guide.
 It was a continuing evolution of trust and creative expression.
 Today I share a story from my experience as a tour guide.
-I learned how to do this by attending a professional school which did its training in the Beverly Hills hotel.
+I learned how to do this by attending a professional school that did its training in the Beverly Hills hotel.
 It was actually quite a reasonable cost.
 Ted and Bill (not kidding) ran the institute known as ITMI.
-They were great, learned a lot and began working part-time for a Santa Fe based company.
+They were great, learned a lot, and began working part-time for a Santa Fe based company.

 I had met a man on a group tour who returned the next year with his wife for a private tour.
 He was very conservative working as a regent at a Christian University in Texas.
 His wife was a bit younger and had requested a very special tour.
 She wanted a spiritual experience.
 After all, I was a yogi who both looked (turban & beard) and spoke a spiritual language.
 It seemed like an interesting challenge.

 In truth, delivering a spiritual experience seemed like trying to deliver a rainbow.
 If it is raining, one might have an idea of where to look, but this is not a guarantee of success.
 Fortunately had an idea of where to look.

 Next, we went to a sacred site called Tsankawi.
 Many amazing places of beauty, ruins, petroglyphs (ancient carvings in rock), and nature.
 The three of us walked around, sometimes sitting in a spot to feel the energy.
 I invited them both to join me in some chanting.
 She got into it but her husband held back.
 It was a noble effort, but nothing really happened close to a spiritual experience.